alskdwq/HHC-app/README.md

-# HHC_covid_app
+# demo

-A COVId-19 screening App created for Headwater Health Centre
+A new Flutter application.

 ## Getting Started